ian727/congo-airfields/airports/kimpokofzae/kimpoko.md

 ## Current Status (as of 2025)

 By 1996, Kimpoko Airport was no longer depicted on the U.S. Tactical Pilotage Chart, suggesting that it had ceased to exist by then.
 Satellite imagery of the location indicated on the 1966 map shows that the area was later redeveloped with additional accommodations for the N’Sele resort — likely during the 1970s when the site was still actively in use.
 Today, no trace of Kimpoko Airport remains.
-Its existence appears to have been extremely short-lived, likely only serving as a temporary airstrip during the construction phase of the N’Sele retreat.
-Once the main facilities were completed, the airport likely became redundant and was built over.

 In recent years, the Congolese government has taken actions to restore N'sele and its facilities.
 Gradually, they have again been established as a tourist destination, but the restoration works are far from complete.